Mass Shooting During Florida Video Game Tournament [Video Warning]

 Witnesses report multiple people shot at the GLHF Game Bar that was hosting a Madden Video Game Qualifying Tournament.

-Currently, there are early reports of four dead and 11 injured.
+Currently, there are early reports of four dead and 15 shot.
 The male gunman was found dead in the Jacksonville Landing Mall.

 “Mass shooting at the Jacksonville Landing.
 Stay far away from the area.
 The area is not safe at this time,” the Jacksonville Sheriff’s Office said on Twitter.
 “We can’t stress enough to stay away.
 Many blocks away.”

-Note: Update: According to a witness, the shooter was reportedly a gamer competing in the competition but who lost.